 The Wise at Christmas resist the Devil and avoid his ways

-As we reflect on the lessons from the Magi, may we remember that celebrating Christmas is an opportunity for us to seek Christ into intimate relationship with him in order that we will worship him in truth and in spirit.
+As we reflect on the lessons from the Magi, may we remember that celebrating Christmas is an opportunity for us to seek Christ, develop an intimate relationship with him and to worship him in truth and in Spirit.
 Not only that, Christmas should present to us the opportunity to give gifts out of genuine love and pure motives.
 It is also the time to discern the voice of God in order to obey him and thus avoid the ways of the Devil.
 It is my firm conviction that when we combine the conviction and confession of our faith to the ethical practices led by the Spirit of God who lead and control us in the season of Christmas, the world would be a better habitat for humanity.
 May God bless and preserve you.
-May he cause his face to shine upon you to impact your generations.
+May God cause his face to shine upon you to impact your generations.
 And as you enjoy reading this site may you enjoy the prosperity of the Lord in the coming year.